-Depending on your location in Toronto or Montreal, your lateral living space may be limited, especially downtown.
+Depending on your location, your lateral living space may be limited, especially downtown.
 If your property is too narrow to extend laterally, extending vertically may be the only viable option.

 A second story addition can be a partial floor or same living area as your main floor.

 Home Extension vs Second-Storey Addition

 Adding a ground-floor extension definitely isn’t cheap, but the complexity of a second floor contributes to its generally higher cost.
 There are several options you can implement with a new floor; you may wish to simply add extra bedrooms, but often another bathroom or two is ideal.

 As part of building an additional floor, demolition and rebuilding of the existing roofing system is the first glaring difference that will entail additional work.
 The interruption to electrical systems, plumbing and HVAC throughout the walls and attic will also be more significant as the layout of these systems will have to be altered to accommodate the structural change.
 Stairs will also need to be added to connect to the two floors.
 The impact of this is often overlooked and it will mean sacrificing some space on the main floor, and is an additional cost that isn’t a factor with an extension.

 The two primary factors you need to consider when establishing a budget for your second story project are typical market costs for your location and the individual elements that will make up the additional floor (e.g. amenities, number of rooms, HVAC, etc.).

 For comparison purposes, we can categorize three levels of project scope for a second story addition as: